 The journey that the speaker has been on is truly coming to an end.
 The night is withdrawing like “Fraudulent,” or fake, “Ferdine” and carefully like “Leah.”
 While it is not completely clear, it is likely the speaker is referring to prostitutes who do their job during the night and then carefully retreat beyond one’s view during the day.

 In the final lines the speaker states that “you,” meaning himself, mean to walk “to sleep / At home.”
 He will return, by foot to the safe place that holds his collected items, or “festishes.”
 It is there that he has gathered “Christs of another shape” that come from other “faiths.”
 The last lines wish the night, Paris, and the reader, “Goodbye.”

-The famous last line of this poem, which has been variously translated, refers to the rising of the sun when it appears as a head, or circle, on the horizon.
-The line appears to decapitate or “cut” the head off the the sun.
+The famous last line of ‘Zone’, which has been variously translated, refers to the rising of the sun when it appears as a head, or circle, on the horizon.
+The line appears to decapitate or “cut” the head off the sun.

 About Guillaume Apollinaire

 Guillaume Apollinaire was most likely born in Rome, Italy.
 His parentage is not clear.
 It is possible that his father was a military officer or a high ranking member of the Church.
 His youth was spent traveling throughout Europe where he was able to meet a number of interesting personalities and develop an interest in various fields of study.
 He eventually settled in Paris where he supported artists such as Braque, Rousseau, and Picasso.

 He is intimately connected to an antagonistic culture that artistically revolted against bourgeois society.
 At one point during his career, he was wrongly arrested, and imprisoned for a short time, for the theft of the Mona Lisa in 1911.